ishmumzaman/Winter-2024-projects/Hangman/readme.md

 # Hangman

-This Hangman script is one of the earliest Python projects created to explore basic programming concepts and test overall Python skills.
+This Hangman script is one of my earliest Python projects created to explore basic programming concepts and test my overall Python skills.
 It uses fundamental elements such as loops, conditional statements, list manipulations, and user input.
 The program selects a random word from a predefined list and then challenges the user to guess it one letter at a time.

 ## Core Ideas and Logic